The Occupational Therapy Unit

 Research and academic activities

-The Occupational Therapy Occupation Department is recognized as a training center for occupational therapy students from all universities and colleges in Israel.
-The department staff participates in numerous research studies within their areas of therapeutic focus.
+The Occupational Therapy Unit is recognized as a training center for occupational therapy students from all universities and colleges in Israel.
+The department staff participate in numerous research projects within their clinical fields of expertise.

 Therapeutic Occupation Department

-The Therapeutic Occupation Department is part of the Occupational Therapy Unit.
-The department focuses on engaging patients and strives to create a quality leisure environment for each patient, personally tailored to their needs, abilities, and limitations.
-The purpose of the activities is to preserve and even establish motor, social, and emotional functions that contribute to the patients’ well-being and quality of life.
+The Therapeutic Employment Department is part of the Occupational Therapy Unit.
+The department focuses on engaging patients in meaningful activity and strives to create a high-quality leisure environment for each patient, tailored to their needs, abilities and limitations.
+The purpose of the activities is to maintain and even strengthen motor, social and emotional functions that contribute to patients’ wellbeing and quality of life.

 Patients

-The Therapeutic Occupation Department provides dedicated care to all patients hospitalized in the various departments of the hospital (complex nursing, rehabilitation, respiratory rehabilitation, day hospitalization).
+The Therapeutic Employment Department provides dedicated services to all inpatients in the hospital’s various departments (complex nursing, rehabilitation, respiratory rehabilitation, day hospitalization).

-For patients hospitalized in the rehabilitation departments, the Therapeutic Occupation Department serves as a leverage point during times of crisis.
-Here, they can acquire new skills and hobbies that are intended to serve them even after they are discharged from the hospital and return home.
+For patients hospitalized in the rehabilitation departments, the Therapeutic Employment Department serves as a lever in times of crisis.
+Here they can acquire new skills and hobbies that will continue to serve them after they are discharged from the hospital and return home.

 Activities

-Staff members regularly update themselves regarding innovations in the field of therapeutic employment and participate in conferences, study days, and professional development courses
+The staff members regularly keep up to date with innovations in the field of therapeutic employment and participate in conferences, study days and professional training.

 Arrangement with